 The first thing you’ll notice is how huge it is, it seems to stretch as far as the eye can see, with limitless possibilities of places to explore.
 Thankfully, this usually means there are lots of free things to do in Los Angeles.

-Thankfully, travelling is temporal, an experience one time can be completely different to the next and my feelings changed somewhat on our second trip to this Californian City.
+Thankfully, travelling is temporal, and an experience one time can be completely different from the next and my feelings changed somewhat on our second trip to this Californian City.

 1.)Free things to do in Los Angeles: Head inside The Broad

 Home to over 2,000 pieces of art, The Broad is an iconic gallery that every visitor should explore in Los Angeles.